dave-br/NetQFixer/README.md

 I use Netflix for DVDs and streaming, and wanted a way to correlate the two, since Netflix removed that feature.
 With this extension, the DVD Queue page becomes color-coded: Green for items also on MyList, Red for items that are streamable but not on MyList, and Black for everything else (DVDs that are not streamable).

+Customers of Netflix DVD who don't have streaming can still use this extension, which will just assume your MyList is empty.

 INSTALLATION
 ------------